NinnessOtu/writeups/SECDOJO/Temple.md

 ![Untitled](./pictures/27.png)

-From the logs, we can discern that the attacker executed the following actions using the "tsilva" user account:
+Based on the logs, we can see that the attacker performed the following actions using the "tsilva" user account:

 1. There was an explicit logon by "**john**" as a "**tsilva**" user, originating from the **BASTION** workstation and connecting to the DC "**Temple.secdojo.lab**" This login was used to launch the SharpHound command for domain enumeration.
 2. "**tsilva**" was logged into the DC from the attacker's C2 server, which happens to be a **KALI** machine.
 3. "**tsilva**" reset the password for another user named "**FVidal**."

-Following the completion of these actions, the attacker logged out from the "**tsilva**" account, and there don't appear to be any other significant activities associated with it in the logs.
+Following the completion of these actions, the attacker logged out from the "**tsilva**" account, and There don't seem to be any other significant activities associated with this account in the logs.

-At this juncture, the next step is to follow a similar investigative process with the "**FVidal**" user account and determine what the attacker has done with it :
+Next, we need to follow a similar investigative process with **FVidal** user account to determine what actions the attacker has taken with it.

 ```yaml
 Query : (related.user:/[Ff][Vv][Ii][Dd][Aa][Ll]/) OR (winlog.event_data.TargetUserName:/[Ff][Vv][Ii][Dd][Aa][Ll]/) OR (winlog.event_data.SubjectUserName:/[Ff][Vv][Ii][Dd][Aa][Ll]/) OR (winlog.event_data.TargetUser:/[Ff][Vv][Ii][Dd][Aa][Ll]/) OR (winlog.event_data.User:/[Ff][Vv][Ii][Dd][Aa][Ll]/) OR (winlog.event_data.SourceUser:/[Ff][Vv][Ii][Dd][Aa][Ll]/)